The AHOS Program offers social work students an opportunity to complete a paediatric service-learning placement at local

 Learning is supported by social work supervision provided by UDRH.

-If you would like to find out more about a social work placement in the Allied Health in Outback Schools program, please contact your university lecturer or the BHUDRH Social Work Academic, Nicky Wright or Education Support Officer, Rachel Lysaght.
+If you would like to find out more about a social work placement in the Allied Health in Outback Schools program, please contact your university lecturer or the BHUDRH Social Work Academic, Hannah Dean or Education Support Officer, Rachel Lysaght.